BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 {% endhighlight %}

-A bash script makes the glue between all this, generating manifests files, creating/updating clusters and checking everything is operating normally.
+A bash script makes the glue between all this, generating manifest files, creating/updating clusters and checking everything is operating normally.

 All of the above lives as files in a git repository, ensuring we’re doing only Infrastructure as Code.